 Distributed TensorFlow and Classification of Time Series Data Using Neural Networks

-While the conventional methods may leg behind in terms of accuracy, convolutional neural networks come to a rescue.
+While the conventional methods may lag behind in terms of accuracy, convolutional neural networks come to the rescue.
 At the recent TensorFlow meetup in Munich, the speakers highlighted the potential of deep learning tools for classifying time series data, as well as the perks of training models using distributed TensorFlow.

 Classifying time series data with TensorFlow

 In his session, Andreas Pawlik of NorCom explored the potential of deep learning technologies and TensorFlow for classification of time series data, or timestamps used for sequence of events.
 He enumerated a few examples for applying this approach:

 - Different shapes (skull, blood cell, butterfly, etc.)

 - Protein sequences in genetics

 - Sensor data

 Andreas underlined that though classification of time series data is a standard problem, still it can be challenging.
 Furthermore, conventional approaches may be computationally expensive and their accuracy heavily depends on the quality of user input.
 In contrast to that, deep learning technologies—such as multi-scale convolutional networks—pose a better alternative with high accuracy rate.